 Check if you spent your days sitting for long hours without any stretching or movement.
 But remember, this is only for those recovering past their bed rest days.
 If you’re unsure, it’s best to consult with your physiotherapist.
 Standing or stretching might do more harm than good if you’re still not ready.
 Take things slow and you’ll have the best recovery for your ankle!

 Is your ankle stiff?
-Here are the exercises that will help you make it flexible again.
+Here are the exercises ⤵ that will help you make it flexible and strong again.